Consider these scenarios:

 At New Angle Beveling, we offer the following prices for window screens:

-Window Screen Performance = Mesh Size + Wire Gauge + Material
+Window Screen Performance = Screen Mesh Sizes + Wire Gauge + Material

-A natural part of any window, carefully selecting mesh screens goes a long way in maximizing a window’s functionality.
-Combining the right screen mesh size, wire gauge, and material type lets you fully enjoy an open window.
+A natural part of any window, carefully selecting mesh screens helps maximize a window’s functionality.
+Combining the right screen mesh size, wire gauge, and material type lets you wholly enjoy an open window.

 Looking for a glass partner for your next commercial project?
 Check out our services and capabilities: